f-klubben/stregsystemet-cli/readme.md

 # Stregsystemet-CLI

 This repository is the Stregsystemet CLI, to buy things in Stregsystemet, at AAU.
-As this is the unofficial Stregsystemet CLI, you use the CLI at your own risk, and there will be provided no support from FIT (#FritFit).
-Instead contact the developer.
+Use of this cli-tool is *at your own risk* and there will be no support guarranteed.
+Either try to resolve the issue yourself and submit a PR or write an issue.

 ## Requirements

 The CLI is a python script that relies on no external dependendencies.
 The script is tested with python 3.9